MathSocUNSW/MathSocUNSW.github.io/_pages/events.md

         <img class="events-pic" src="{{ site.images }}/Events/Ball.png">
         <div>
             <p>
-            “Ah, we’ve been expecting you.”
+            “Ah, we’ve been expecting you.”<br />
             This year, you are cordially invited to attend an unforgettable night at the L’Aqua in Cockle Bay Wharf.
 Take the night in style: enjoy a 3-course dinner, UNLIMITED alcohol, exquisite views of Darling Harbour and endless dancing.
 There will also be a photobooth and flower wall, a roaming photographer and a DJ to guarantee a dazzling experience.
 So, don your sharpest suits and suavest gowns – your next mission awaits.
             </p>
             <a class="btn mathsoc-btn-white-purple" href="https://www.facebook.com/events/710949976011123/">More Info</a>